VIDEO TUTORIAL:

 5- ATTACH THE LOOP WITH A VERTICAL SEAM

 This method is generally chosen for machine sewing.
 It allows for a movable loop and requires a little less technique than the previous method.
-The seam will be more subject to friction.
+The seam will be more prone to friction.

 Tips: